Akshay758/Vendor-Performance-Analysis-/README.md

 ## Tools and Technologies Used
 - SQL – Data extraction and querying
-- Excel / Python – Data cleaning and preprocessing
+- Python – Data cleaning and preprocessing
 - Power BI – Data visualization and dashboard creation

 ## Analysis Performed